 Raul and his team had no trouble deciding what kind of content to add to their new nonprofit chatbot's flow.
 They looked through the messages in their inbox and the comments on their posts and picked out the questions that came up most often.
 From there, it was easy to map out a chatbot flow that could address these inquiries.

 The top priority was to set up their bot to auto-respond to comments on their live Facebook auctions.
-They used Chatfuel's Comment Acquisition tool for this.
+They used Chatfuel's Comment Acquisition tool (now the Comments Autoreply Entry Point) for this.
 If the comment includes a keyword that shows intent to participate in the auction, the bot instantly sends that person the relevant information.
 Raul shares: "We were able to increase the conversion rate from Facebook to the auction portal significantly just in one week."
 He also tells us that the average sale price of cars in the auction went up as soon as they launched the Chatfuel bot.
 That's more money the organization can now spend on the kids they support, all thanks to a chatbot!

 Speeding up their response time in general was a major win for the Cars for Kids team.
 "Going from a two-hour response time to instant responses—it makes a very big difference," explains Raul.
 But automation through the bot has helped them increase donations too—both directly, and through the auction.
 "One of the problems we were running into in the past was: We were losing warm leads because of the time it took us to respond to that particular person."